Horizon 8 Architecture

 In this scenario, existing Horizon pods, typically deployed in private data centers, can burst out to the public cloud without having to create and manage a new Horizon pod in that cloud platform.
 This allows the extension of existing Horizon pods to manage and use cloud capacity on one of the supported cloud platforms.

-Figure 33: Extending a Horizon Pod to Manage Cloud Capacity
+Figure 30: Extending a Horizon pod to manage cloud capacity

 To add cloud capacity to an existing Horizon pod:

-- Add the vCenter of the newly created SDDC to the existing Horizon pod.
+3. Add the hypervisor manager of the newly created capacity to the existing Horizon pod.

 For the purpose of disaster recovery, we recommend at least 2 Horizon Pods located in two separate locations.
 If consolidating multiple locations to use a centralized Horizon Pod using this feature, consider the impact on disaster recovery and ensure that at least two locations have independent Horizon pods with their own sets of Connection Servers.